Marmare314/lemmify/docs/readme.typ

 This means that the interface might change with updates to typst <export>
 (for example if user-defined element functions are introduced). <export>
 But no functionality should be lost. <export>

+#export-only("\nIf you are encountering any bugs, have questions or are missing features, feel free to open an issue on [GitHub](\"https://github.com/Marmare314/lemmify\").")

 == Basic usage <export>